 9| CREATE A VISION BOARD AND REFLECT ON IT DAILY

 Keep your vision board in a place where you can see it every day, and create a visualization routine.
-It need only take a couple minutes, or you could even add a journaling ritual around it.
+It need only take a couple of minutes, or you could even add a journaling ritual around it.
 The idea is to make your vision visible so that you can take inspired action to make your dreams come true.

 10| FOLLOW A BEDTIME ROUTINE